-Last week I joined a great group of underwater photographers competing in a team shootout against Gulen resort in Norway and I’m happy to say we won 🙂
+Last week I joined a group of underwater photographers competing in the shootout against Gulen resort in Norway.
+And I’m happy to say we won 🙂

-This particular competition forced us to approach the diving in a slightly different way, we had 3 subjects, Nudibranches, critters and wide angle and were given a day to practice and a day shooting for each one.
+This particular competition forced us to approach the diving in a slightly different way.
+We had 3 subjects, Nudibranches, critters and wide angle and had a day to practice and a day competing for each one.

-Approaching your underwater photography in this way, with very specific subjects in mind is a great way to focus your mind and concentrate on the techniques needed to achieve the specific shots you have in mind.
+Having specific subjects to photograph is a great way to focus your mind and concentrate on the techniques needed to achieve the specific shots you have in mind.

 The first couple of days were dedicated exclusively to nudibranchs.
 Together with the dive guides, we selected the dive sites where these slugs are more prolific.
-The first day was dedicated to get “in the zone” and to practice some shots that could do good the next day.
+We used the first day to get “in the zone” and to practice some shots that could do good the next day.

-Day two was Competition day. for this, our dive time was limited as were the number of divers per dive guide.
-We all got in the water at the same time and had exactly 60 minutes per dive to take our shots.
+Day two was Competition day.
+We all got in the water at the same time and had exactly 60 minutes to take our shots.

-Photographing this “slimy” fellas can be a bit tricky, they do crawl on the seabed and getting a good angle is not always easy.
-If you are lucky you can find them on top of a coral head or a rock giving you enough space to shoot face on.
+Photographing this “slimy” fellas can be a bit tricky.
+They do crawl on the seabed and getting a good angle is not always easy.
+If you are lucky you can find them on top of a coral or rock giving you enough space to shoot face on.
 Otherwise, it is important to get your housing right on the sand to get a good angle.

-The trick when photographing nudibranchs is to get the rhinophores perfectly in focus.
+The trick when photographing nudibranchs is to get the rhinophores pinsharp.
 Failing to do so can take an otherwise great photo to the reject pile.

 This time the subjects were much varied, we could photograph pretty much anything that wasn’t a nudibranch or a plant.

 Octopus, fish and shrimp were among the most popular subjects with the 8 legged cephalopods being some of the favourite ones.